felixm-lb/kubernetes_installer/README.md

 Version History
 --
-07/15/2024, v1.0: Verified basic common installation for Ubuntu and EL 9
+07/15/2024, v1.0: Verified basic common installation for Ubuntu and EL9 07/19/2024, v1.1: Added CGroups to k8s install to prevent kubelet restarts on EL9